+As a teen in Seattle, Craig teamed up with the future-mountaineering legend Fred Beckey on unclimbed peaks throughout the Northwest’s Cascades and Alaska.
 Their 1946 ascent of Kates Needle and Devils Thumb in the Stikine Icecap region, on the border of Alaska and British Columbia, caught the attention of the mountaineering community.

 Between cutting-edge first ascents, Craig completed Bachelor’s degrees in both philosophy and biology from the University of Washington.
 He served in both World War II and the Korean War, interrupting his completion of a doctorate in philosophy from Columbia University.

 Returning from the Korean War, Craig moved to Aspen, Colorado, and met Walter Paepcke, founder of the Aspen Institute.
 In 1961, he helped establish the Aspen Center for Physics, a focal point for scientists to gather and discuss biophysics, astrophysics and cosmology.

 In 1953, Craig joined an American-British team on K2, as the fifth-ever expedition to attempt the world’s second-highest mountain.
 Their attempt yielded one of the most harrowing tales of mountaineering history, which Craig recounted in K2: The Savage Mountain.

 In Craig’s second book, Storm and Sorrow in the High Pamirs, he recounts the mountaineering tragedy that occurred in the former Soviet Union in 1974.
 A team of eight Soviet women was buried by a snowstorm following their summit of Peak Lenin.
 Craig was in the Pamirs, leading an American team to an international convention of climbers.

 Craig moved to Keystone in 1975, where he founded the Keystone Policy Center, an non-profit organization that connects policy makers to field-experts in education, energy, and environmental concerns.